tlively/learn-gfx-hal/book/src/02_clear_the_window.md

-The heart of it all is that we want to be able to safely call [CommandQueue::submit](https://docs.rs/gfx-hal/0.1.0/gfx_hal/queue/struct.CommandQueue.html#method.submit), which defines the "list" of what to do, and then we call [Swapchain::present](https://docs.rs/gfx-hal/0.1.0/gfx_hal/window/trait.Swapchain.html#method.present), which does the work and places the output into the "swapchain" of images that the GPU uses from frame to frame.
+The heart of it all is that we want to be able to safely call [CommandQueue::submit](https://docs.rs/gfx-hal/0.1.0/gfx_hal/queue/struct.CommandQueue.html#method.submit), which submits a list of work which we define in a `CommandBuffer` to the GPU (in this case just clearing the image), and then we call [Swapchain::present](https://docs.rs/gfx-hal/0.1.0/gfx_hal/window/trait.Swapchain.html#method.present), which instructs the GPU to wait until the CommandQueue work is done and "present" the completed image into the Swapchain.

+_Exactly_ what happens at that point depends on how you've configured the Swapchain, which we'll talk about in the initialization section.
+The important part to remember here is that `Swapchain::present` is effectively a **non-blocking** call.
+If you're used to using OpenGL you might expect `present` to be the point where your loop halts until Vsync, but with `gfx-hal` anything that makes the CPU wait on the GPU is controlled via "Fences" (which we'll see in a moment), and that doesn't include `present`.

 ### `submit`